Surge protectors are all the same, right? Why do you need a special one for your garage?

 |Weight||1 lb, 9 oz|

-My one and only complaint with this surge protector is that it’s only a plastic casing instead of a metal one.
-Otherwise, I am a huge fan of Tripp-Lite’s products.
+My one complaint with this surge protector is that it’s only a plastic casing instead of a metal one.
+Otherwise, I am a massive fan of Tripp-Lite’s products.

-In my experience, they’ve always had really high build quality and were worth every penny.
+In my experience, they’ve always had high build quality and were worth every penny.

 - 6 Outlets With Individual On/Off Switches to Cut Power to Devices Not Being Used.